Christmas Pyramid at the Christmas Market in Basel, Switzerland

 Basler Läckerli is a spiced cookie made with citrus peel, crushed nuts, brandy, and honey.

-Swiss Lebkuchen Switzerland’s form of gingerbread.
+Swiss Lebkuchen: Switzerland’s form of gingerbread.
 Instead of icing, they are glazed with sweet syrup.

-Rosti – thinly fried potato pancake much like our American hashbrowns, served with a side of applesauce
+Rosti – thinly fried potato pancake, much like our American hashbrowns, served with a side of applesauce

 Glühwein – a Christmas market staple of mulled wine, usually made with red wine.
 It’s a warm, comforting drink to sip while exploring the Christmas Markets.